Work With Data

 Update

-This scatter chart displays methane emissions (Mt of CO2 equivalent) against incidence of HIV (per 1,000 uninfected population) and is filtered where the country is the United States and the date is 2021.
+This scatter chart displays methane emissions (Mt of CO2 equivalent) against incidence of HIV (per 1,000 uninfected population) in the United States.
+The data is filtered where the date is 2021.
 The data is about countries per year.

 Download